Abhiek187/abhiek187.github.io/README.md

 ## Dependencies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 [React Router](https://reacttraining.com/react-router) was used to create the single-page experience.<br>
-[gh-pages](https://github.com/tschaub/gh-pages) was used to deploy the website in the master branch.
+[gh-pages](https://github.com/tschaub/gh-pages) was used to deploy the website in the main branch.

 To create a local copy, you'll need the following command line programs:
 - git: `apt-get install git`